-- 7.1.1 The requirements of the present Section apply to steerable propellers with podded drives or with mechanical transmission of power to the propeller including retractable units of all types, waterjets, vertical-axis propellers, propellers in transverse tunnel (athwartship thrusters) and other devices of similar purpose. - 7.1.2 Where AMSS is intended for main propulsion and steering of a ship, a minimum of two AMSS shall be provided.
+- 7.1.1 The requirements of the present Section apply to steerable propellers with podded drives or with mechanical transmission of power to the propeller including retractable units of all types, waterjets, vertical-axis propellers, propellers in transverse tunnel (athwartship thrusters) and other devices of similar purpose. - 7.1.2 Where AMSS is intended for main propulsion and steering of a ship, as a rule, minimum two AMSS shall be provided.